dell/karavi-resiliency/docs/DEPLOYING.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Deploying Karavi Resiliency
+# Deploying CSM for Resiliency

-Karavi Resiliency is deployed as part of the CSI driver deployment.
+CSM for Resiliency is deployed as part of the CSI driver deployment.
 The drivers can be deployed either by a _helm chart_ or by the _Dell CSI Operator_.
 For the alpha (Tech.
 Preview) phase, only _helm chart_ installation is supported.

 For information on the PowerFlex CSI driver, see (PowerFlex CSI Driver)[https://github.com/dell/csi-powerflex].